 Artistic Director & Chief Conductor

-Andrew Wailes Andrew Wailes photographed by Ken Pryor 2012 croppedhas gained a reputation as one of Australia’s leading conductors specializing in symphonic choral repertoire and enjoys a busy performing and teaching schedule both in Australia and increasingly overseas.
+Andrew Wailes Andrew Wailes photographed by Ken Pryor 2012 croppedhas gained a reputation as one of Australia’s leading conductors specializing in symphonic choral repertoire, and enjoys a busy performing and teaching schedule both in Australia and overseas.
 He began his musical studies as a flautist, and as a chorister in various Royal School of Church Music choirs, later studying advanced orchestral conducting with the late Robert Rosen and voice with David Ross Smith.
 He completed a Bachelor of Arts degree and Certificates in Applied Music (Orchestral and Choral Conducting) at Monash University, and following studies in Political Science and Law, concentrated on his musical career, also studying conducting with leading international choral specialists including Simon Halsey, and John Rutter (UK), Jo-Michael Sheibe, and Rod Eichenberger (USA), Stefan Parkman (Denmark) as well as some of Australia’s leading conducting pedagogues.

 Andrew assumed the role of Music Director and Chief Conductor of the Royal Melbourne Philharmonic Choir and Orchestra at the end of 1998, making him one of the youngest people ever to hold that position.
 In 2015 he became the RMP’s first-ever Artistic Director.
-Andrew’s other posts include those of Music Director and Conductor of the Melbourne University Choral Society, Box Hill Chorale and Seasonal Music Director of the Sunshine Coast Oriana Choir in Queensland.
+Andrew’s other posts include those of Music Director and Conductor of the Melbourne University Choral Society, Box Hill Chorale, Star Chorale and a regular Seasonal Music Director of the Sunshine Coast Oriana Choir in Queensland.

 For over twenty years Andrew was Artistic Director and Conductor of The Australian Children’s Choir (from 1999 to 2020), directing many high-profile performances and recordings, and leading the choir on 8 international tours and numerous domestic and regional tours.